Induanuga/Gobblet-Jr/README.md

 # Gobblet Jr. Game

-Python implementation of the Gobblet Jr. board game.
+Python implementation of the Gobblet Jr. (3x3)board game.
 The repository contains several versions of the same game, each reflecting improvements in code quality and style based on `pylint` reports.

 ---